 Trade in animals and animal products

-Exporting animals, animal products, fish and fishery products to the EU after EU Exit on GOV.UK
+Exporting animals, animal products, fish and fishery products to the EU from 1 January 2021 on GOV.UK

 Apply for an Export Health Certificate on GOV.UK